AliAhmed-004/AliAhmed-004/README.md

 ## 🔭 Current Projects
 - **ProgressPal** — A productivity app with streaks, calendar view, Pomodoro mode & offline goal tracking
 - **Personal Diary** — A Flutter diary app with backup/restore & custom themes
-- **DeepScan** — A Flutter tool for sharpening blurry CCTV frames using pure Dart
+- **Simple Filter Camera** — A Flutter tool for adding filters like sharpening and edge detection using pure Dart

 ---

 ## 📌 Looking For
-- 🤝 Internships or freelance projects where I can grow as a Flutter developer
+- 🤝 Internships or junior/mid-level job opportunities where I can grow as a Flutter developer
 - 🎯 Teams that care about thoughtful UI, performance, and impact

 ---